 Tipping in Mauritius is discretionary.
-However, some extra money paid for services, such as a taxi ride, waitering or cleaning is appreciated.
-In the hotels travellers can add around 5 percent of their incidental expenses when paying the bill on departure, if service has been good.
+However, some extra money paid for services, such as a taxi ride, waitering or cleaning, is appreciated.
+In the hotels travellers can add around five percent of their incidental expenses when paying the bill on departure, if service has been good.
 Government tax is added to all hotel and restaurant bills and this is included in the basic price.
-However, all incidental hotel expenses will incur a 12 percent tax, which is generally included in the price quoted.
+However, all incidental hotel expenses will incur tax, which is generally included in the price quoted.

-Homosexuality is illegal in Mauritius.
+Homosexuality is not technically illegal in Mauritius, but sodomy is and it is best to exercise discretion, as the locals are sometimes conservative.
 Penalties for drug trafficking and use are severe, and any personal medicinal drugs should be covered by a prescription.
-Scheduled drugs, such as tranquillisers, morphine and other strong painkillers require by law authorisation before import.
+By law, scheduled drugs such as tranquillisers, morphine, and other strong painkillers require authorisation before import.

 Become our Mauritius Travel Expert

 We are looking for contributors for our Mauritius travel guide.
 If you are a local, a regular traveller to Mauritius or a travel professional with time to contribute and answer occasional forum questions, please contact us.